margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the man, Shakespeare, who did the work
 * Grateful for *Community Feed*
 * Grateful for the history of streets, pedestrians, and cars and bikers
+* Grateful for the light through the darkness in history
+* Grateful for the Holy Qur'an

 <br>